By Richard Lilley

 Anna developed a small business of raising pigeons and selling the meat at the market and that along with her large garden kept her busy doing the summer months that Charlie was in Colorado.

-In March 1923 Marion Tompkins Wetherill passed away at the age of 85 and her brother Justus Tompkins lived to the ripe old age of 91, passed away in 1936 the same year and month of Charlie.
+In March 1923 Marion Tompkins Wetherill passed away at the age of 85 and her brother Justus Tompkins lived to the ripe old age of 91, passed away in 1936 the same year and month as Charlie.
 Anna after 17 years living on the West Coast passed away in 1937.
 All are buried at the Tumwater cemetery.